Best Self-Development Books

 I read a lot and I accredit my love of reading to helping me achieve many of my goals and succeses in life.
 Reading helps me maintain focus and motivation to strive for constant self-improvement.
 It helps me de-stress, stay curious, learn, grow and stay interested in life.
 I’m a self-development and personal growth book junkie so I’ve put together this list of the best self-development books, or at least the ones that have impacted me the most over the years.
-This list will continue to be updated as I continue to read more books.

 Make it a Habit